Nitrokey/nitrokey-documentation/source/components/software/nk-app2/index.rst

 Log File
 ********

-The “Save Log File” option lets you export a record of the application’s recent activity, including actions, errors, and system messages.
+The “Save Log File” option lets you export a record of the application's recent activity, including actions, errors, and system messages.
 This log file can help diagnose and resolve issues with the application.